-Spider-Man: Far from Home is the second in the Sony Pictures Spider-Man films starring Tom Holland, following Spider-Man: Homecoming (2017).
+Spider-Man: Far from Home was the second in the Sony Pictures Spider-Man films starring Tom Holland, following Spider-Man: Homecoming (2017).
 Spider-Man has been both Sony’s blessing and their curse.
-Their original series under Sam Raimi starring Tobey Maguire with Spider-Man (2002), Spider-Man 2 (2004) and Spider-Man 3 (2007) was a huge success and was something that Marvel were then able to build onto in launching the MCU.
+Their original series under Sam Raimi starring Tobey Maguire – consisting of Spider-Man (2002), Spider-Man 2 (2004) and Spider-Man 3 (2007) – was a huge success.
+It was something that Marvel were then able to build onto in launching the Marvel Cinematic Universe.
 After Raimi and Maguire left, Sony were left in an uncertain situation.
 They responded by rebooting Spider-Man in an attempt to copy what the MCU was doing with The Amazing Spider-Man (2012) and The Amazing Spider-Man 2 (2014) starring Andrew Garfield, although these met with mixed success even though they are perfectly enjoyable films.

 Subsequent to this, Sony’s solution was to stop competing with the MCU and join them and the series was then rebooted again with Tom Holland who made his debut as Spider-Man in the MCU’s Captain America: Civil War (2016) before going on to his standalone film Homecoming to great success.
 Holland then switched back over to appear in the MCU’s Avengers: Infinity War (2018) and Avengers: Endgame (2019).
-In between, Sony launched a couple of other Spider-Man spinoffs with Venom (2018) and and Venom: Let There Be Carnage (2021) featuring the Spider-Man villain and the highly praised animated Spider-Man: Into the Spider-Verse (2018), both to great box-office success.
+In between, Sony launched a couple of other Spider-Man spinoffs with Venom (2018), Venom: Let There Be Carnage (2021) and Morbius (2022) featuring the Spider-Man villains and the highly praised animated Spider-Man: Into the Spider-Verse (2018) and Spider-Man: Across the Spider-Verse (2023), all to great box-office success.

-However, a month after Far from Home was released, Sony received a slap in the face of MCU producer Kevin Feige announcing he would not oversee any further Spider-Man films (meaning that the integration with the MCU is at an end), although this was then rescinded a month later.
-Despite that, there are several other Spider-Man and related projects in development with Tom Holland signed up for more films, plus projected Spider-Verse and Venom sequels and other spinoffs based on the villain Morbius and the team of Silver and Black.
+However, a month after Far from Home was released, Sony received a slap in the face of MCU producer Kevin Feige announcing he would not oversee any further Spider-Man films (meaning that the integration with the MCU is at an end), although this was later rescinded.
+Despite that, there are several other Spider-Man and related projects in development with Tom Holland signed up for more films, plus projected Spider-Verse and Venom sequels.

 I hugely enjoyed Spider-Man: Homecoming.
 It had a naturally fresh energy, Tom Holland’s politely eager nervousness made for a fantastic Spider-Man and Jon Watts did great things with the superheroic action.
 Much the same mix of elements is present in Far from Home but I have to say I didn’t enjoy it quite as much.
 Maybe it is the relocating of Spider-Man in a location-hopping picaresque across Europe rather than on his homeground.
 Or maybe it is just a villain that seems inserted to cater to much larger superheroic battles.

-On the other hand, there are definitely moments in the script that stretch plausibility – like how with access to the vast defence apparatus he has Nick Fury would not have bothered to conduct a background check on Quentin Beck to see he was a Stark Industries employee (if Stark Industries is a defence contractor, I find it hard to believe his biometric data would not be registered in the national security databases); or the question of why exactly Beck has set up his entire scheme – that he staged a whole series of attacks around the world in order to fool Peter into surrendering the glasses or whether it was part of his plan to play a superhero and he merely chanced onto Peter (who by a whopping coincidence just happened to be bequeathed the glasses of Beck’s former employer while passing through the same area Beck decided to stage one of his illusions)?
+On the other hand, there are definitely moments in the script that stretch plausibility – like how with access to the vast defence apparatus he has Nick Fury would not have bothered to conduct a background check on Quentin Beck to see he was a Stark Industries employee (if Stark Industries is a defence contractor, I find it hard to believe Beck’s biometric data would not be registered in the national security databases).
+Or for that matter the question of why exactly Beck has set up his entire scheme – that he staged a whole series of attacks around the world in order to fool Peter into surrendering the glasses or whether it was part of his plan to play a superhero and he merely chanced onto Peter (who by a whopping coincidence just happened to be bequeathed the glasses of Beck’s former employer while passing through the same area Beck decided to stage one of his illusions).
 Not to mention you might question the sanity of a billionaire weapons designer leaving control of an entire defence system in the hands of a sixteen-year-old.

 The superheroic scenes are fairly solid, although Jon Watts never quite creates something as awesome as the Staten Island Ferry scene in Homecoming.
 Nevertheless, in the scenes with Spider-Man zipping around Venice trying to hold up collapsing towers and the massive battle in London, Far from Home gives us some of the exhilaration that superheroics should hold.
 These seemed strangely routine in the last two Avengers film – or more to the point the Russo Brothers blended everything together into one massive superheroic battle that became a single numbing blur of eye candy.
 It is nice to see a film bringing back something that the series should have – MCU should hire Jon Watts for one of their next entries.

 As a villain, Mysterio is kind of meh.
-There’s a cool sequence where he whips Spider-Man through a blurring series of reality illusion but the computer geek in me kept wondering how he would manage to get the astronomical programming power to pull all of such off in only a few days – a high-end videogame has a deployment staff of around 50-200 and will spend about a year in development; Mysterio is creating something much more sophisticated and lifelike with considerably less people and in only a matter of days.
-Jake Gyllenhaal is okay in the part but it feels an oddly routine role for the fine actor that Gyllenhaal has been proving himself to be in the last few years.
+There is a cool sequence where he whips Spider-Man through a blurring series of reality illusion but the computer geek in me kept wondering how he would manage to get the astronomical programming power to pull all of such off in only a few days – a high-end videogame has a deployment staff of around 50-200 and will spend a year or more in development; Mysterio is creating something much more sophisticated and lifelike with considerably less people and in only a matter of days.
+Jake Gyllenhaal is okay as Mysterio but it feels an oddly routine role for the fine actor that Gyllenhaal has been proving himself to be in the last few years.

 I really like Tom Holland as Spider-Man – in fact, I would go so far as to say I think he is the best of the screen Spider-Men so far.
 I have far less enthusiasm about Zendaya as MJ.
 In the other films, the role of Mary Jane or Peter’s love interest has been filled by some fine actresses – Kirsten Dunst in the Sam Raimi series, Emma Stone as Gwen Stacey in the Andrew Garfield series – but here all we get is a Mary Jane who is an occasionally self-assured, other times nerdy or aloof teenager who mostly seems to shrug her indifference.
 Is this really the girl that is going to be the love of Peter Parker’s life, you keep wondering?